nikhilgiridharan/TradePulse/README.md

 # TradePulse

 ## Project Overview
 This project implements a high-performance data pipeline for processing real-time stock market data.
-Using **C++**, **Apache Kafka**, and **MySQL**, the system captures, processes, and stores stock data efficiently with the following goals:
+Using **Python**, **Apache Kafka**, and **Cassandra**, the system captures, processes, and stores stock data efficiently with the following goals:

 - **Throughput**: Handle 500,000 events/second.
 - **Latency**: Sub-100 milliseconds.